-The share capital of the Parent Company at 31 December 2017 stands at 1,347,462 thousand euros, represented by 224,203,300 shares, each with a par value of 6.01 euros, fully subscribed and paid up.
+The share capital of the Parent Company at 31 December 2018 stands at 1,347,462 thousand euros, represented by 224,203,300 shares, each with a par value of 6.01 euros, fully subscribed and paid up.
 All these shares have identical political and economic rights.

-At 31 December 2017, the shareholders of the parent company with a holding equal to or greater than 10% of the subscribed capital were as follows:
+At 31 December 2018, the shareholders of the Parent Company with a holding equal to or greater than 10% of the subscribed capital were as follows:

-Percentage Holding

-CaixaBank, S.A. (direct holding)
+Percentage Holding Criteria CaixaCorp, S.A. (direct holding) 100% formalises the agreement to carry out assignments by way of security.

-At 31 December 2017, the Parent Company holds several contracts with its Sole Shareholder.
+At 31 December 2018, the Parent Company holds several contracts with its Sole Shareholder.
 The most significant are listed below: